haktandilber/haktandilber.github.io/_posts/2020-5-4-useful-online-tools.md

 - ### Converting and merging PDF files: [SmallPDF](https://smallpdf.com)

 This site has a lot of features to modify, transform, convert PDF files.
 I frequently use the PDF to Excel feature to be able to interact with the tables on PDF files.
 I also find the merge PDF files pretty useful.
-There are paid subscriptions for additional features
+There are paid subscriptions for additional features.

 - ### Upscaling digital art and photos: [waifu2x](http://waifu2x.udp.jp/index.html)